 Licenses, Copyright, and more

 There are a number of free software "licenses" and "copyright releases".
-Among the best known are the MIT/X Windows/BSD license and the GNU Public License.
+Among the best known are the MIT/X Windows/BSD license, the GNU Public License, and the Apache Software Foundation License V2.
 For more information on these, please refer to The Open Source Initiative.
-I plan to comment on these licenses in an update to this page.

 If MS-DOS is more to your liking, try the Free-DOS Project or Caldera OpenDOS (link not currently available; open source but not free).

-Asterisk is an open source PBX or telephone system; it includes all standard PBX features including voice mail, DISA, Call center (queueing), and much more.
+Asterisk is an open source PBX or telephone system that turns a PC into a home/office telephone system ("PBX").
+Asterisk includes all standard PBX features including voice mail, DISA, Call center (queueing), and much more.

-C, Perl, Python, Ruby, Java, Groovy and more.
-There are many complete programming languages available in open source form.
+C, Perl, Python, Ruby, Java, Scala, Clojure, Groovy, Dart/Flutter, R and more: there are many complete programming languages and envronments available in open source form.
 Each of these has in turn lead to a large body of free and/or open source software in each of these language.

 My Own Contributions to Free Software and Information

-I am the original author of the free implementation of the file(1) command used on UNIX, Linux, etc.
+I am the original author of the free implementation of the file(1) command used on UNIX, Linux, macOS, etc..